tmcw/big/README.md

 * [foss4g](http://macwright.org/presentations/foss4g/1.html) (big alpha)
 * Yours?
 Post it in issues.

-## License
+## Open Source

-It's CC0: Public Domain
+* Big is awesomer because [lambda](https://github.com/lambda) contributed to it!
+And you can too: it's Public Domain, CC0.

 ## HTML5